-Its Muscadet white wine is a must-try.
-Tours is the beating heart of the Loire Valley and home to many architectural wonders including the Saint Gatien Cathedral, Tours Castle as well as the wonderful Château and Gardens of Villandry.
+Tours is the beating heart of the Loire Valley and home to many architectural wonders.
+These include the Saint Gatien Cathedral, Tours Castle as well as the wonderful Château and Gardens of Villandry.
 Angers is one of the most beautiful cities in France and the greenest as well.
 This wine region is known for its Terra Botanica theme park, premium wine bars, and fabulous nightlife.

 Gordes, Provence-Alpes-Côte d’Azur

 Provence is synonymous with olive groves and Instagrammable lavender fields.
-Its sun-kissed hills are home to none other than Gordes – a famous summer retreat that has attracted visitors from all walks of life.
-Visitors who end up falling in love with its old-world charm and wine-flavored escapism.
+It’s home to none other than Gordes – a famous summer retreat that has attracted visitors from all walks of life.

 The town offers panoramic views of Coulon Valley and the Luberon Mountain Range.
-Gordes is like a French-tiered cake decorated with white stone buildings and sprinkled with attractions like the Romanesque Saint Firmin Church and the fascinating cellars of the Saint Firmin Palace.
+Gordes is like a French-tiered cake, decorated with white stone buildings.
+It is sprinkled with attractions like the Romanesque Saint Firmin Church and the fascinating cellars of the Saint Firmin Palace.
 The cellars allow visitors to explore the hidden parts of town where ancient olive oil mills and silos are on display.

 Domme, much like the other hillside towns of the region, was built to defend the country against its enemies who were once imprisoned within its fortified walls.
-The town feels like it was plucked from the pages of a fantasy novel thanks to its dreamy honey-tinted houses and elevated position above the Dordogne River, it creates a truly magical atmosphere.
+The town feels like it was plucked from the pages of a fantasy novel.
+Thanks to its dreamy honey-tinted houses and elevated position above the Dordogne River, it creates a truly magical atmosphere.

 Domme’s narrow streets are lined with shops that sell artisanal chocolates, homemade paper, and dried prunes.
 Cute cottages and tiny little gift ships are not the only attractions in town.
-Domme also offers guided tours of the limestone caves where visitors can learn about the geological aspect of the area and study the rock formations that were shaped by the hands of mother nature.
+Domme also offers guided tours of the limestone caves.
+Visitors can learn about the geological aspect of the area and study the rock formations.

-The Seine River’s waters flirt with the shores of Honfleur – a town where visitors can treat their tastebuds to a feast of Norman-style fish and blue lobster at their Michelin Star restaurant of choice.
-The harbor is surrounded by cafes and restaurants with outdoor seating areas where visitors can get their fill of delicious food and watch boats sail in and out of town, leaving shimmering ripples in the water.
+The Seine River’s waters flirt with the shores of Honfleur.
+Visitors can treat their tastebuds to Norman-style fish and blue lobster at their Michelin Star restaurant of choice.
+The harbor is surrounded by cafes and restaurants with outdoor seating areas.
+Travelers can get their fill of delicious food and watch boats sail in and out of town.

-It’s easy to see why Honfleur has once captured the imagination of painters like Monet.
+It’s easy to see why Honfleur once captured the imagination of painters like Monet.
 The town is home to many art museums and historic monuments.
 Make sure to pay a visit to the Church of Saint Catherine and the Chapel of Notre Dame de Grâce.